PcSpaceGeek/Warplanes/README.md

 - Basic battle system: the player is able to attack the AI, but AI counterattack is not yet implemented.
 - Basic winning condition: if the head of all 5 airplanes are shot the player wins, resulting in the disappearance of the targeting cursor.

-**Known bugs:**
-- If an airplane is removed during the placement phase, it cannot be placed again.
-This result in one less airplane for the player.

 --------------

 ## Instructions